-Iterum Therapeutics Limited: Headquartered in Dublin, Ireland, we are a clinical-stage pharmaceutical company dedicated to developing significantly differentiated anti-infectives aimed at combatting the global crisis of multi-drug resistant (MDR) pathogens to significantly improve the lives of people affected by serious and life-threatening diseases around the world.
+Iterum Therapeutics plc: Headquartered in Dublin, Ireland, we are a clinical-stage pharmaceutical company dedicated to developing significantly differentiated anti-infectives aimed at combating the global crisis of multi-drug resistant (MDR) pathogens to significantly improve the lives of people affected by serious and life-threatening diseases around the world.

 We are pursuing a balanced development strategy with multiple opportunities intended to treat the organisms responsible for many serious infections, which the Centers for Disease Control (CDC) has determined to be inadequately addressed by current therapies1.